 Other co-sponsors of the bill include Reps.
 Joseph Kennedy (D-Mass.), John Katko (R-N.Y.), Susan Davis (D-Calif.), and Anthony Brown (D-Md.).
 Senators Kirsten Gillibrand (D-N.Y.) and Susan Collins (R-Maine) have introduced a nearly identical measure in the Senate.

-The bill was introduced on Thursday, two weeks after a Supreme Court ruling that allowed the Pentagon to begin implementing the “Mattis Plan,” which would effectively discharge the majority of out transgender service members, while the constitutionality of the plan is being challenged in the courts.
+The bill was introduced on Thursday, two weeks after a Supreme Court ruling lifted two lower court orders that prevented the Pentagon from beginning to implement the “Mattis Plan,” which would effectively discharge the majority of “out” transgender service members from the military.

-According to the Military Times, Pentagon officials said they would not move forward with the ban at this time due to other pending legal challenges — most notably one out of Maryland — that have yet to be resolved.
+According to the Military Times, Pentagon officials said they would not move forward with the ban at this time due to other pending legal challenges — most notably the Maryland injunction — that have yet to be resolved.

 “Without caveat or condition, American service members put their lives on the line to keep the rest of us safe,” Kennedy said in a statement.
 “They all deserve the same loyalty in return.
 Instead, President Trump’s ban on transgender troops makes a mockery of that sacrifice and a political ploy of something that should supersede party lines — our collective commitment to keep this country safe and free.
 By passing this legislation, we can ensure that the civil rights of our service members cannot be infringed by an intolerant President.”